2012: Zwanzig Zwölf

 2012: Zwanzig Zwölf is the fifth full-length album American industrial metal band Hanzel und Gretyl.
 It was released via Metropolis Records on February 5, 2008.
-It was based on the idea that in the year 2012, Hanzel und Gretyl will play a show at one of the ancient Mayan temples that will actually reveal itself to be a space ship.
+The album is a concept album based on the Mayan 2012 apocalypse theory.
+The album's concept is based on the idea that in the year 2012, Hanzel und Gretyl will play a show at one of the ancient Mayan temples that will actually reveal itself to be a space ship.
 This space ship will then take HuG on a tour around the universe.